 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
 These brake systems have several parts, including brake pads and rotors.
 If any of these brake systems are wearing out, it is crucial to bring your car into Cars Automotive & Muffler for an inspection before their condition worsens.
 These brake systems are:

-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a disc brake, also called a front brake.
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
+Drum Brakes - Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
 Instead of the disc and brake block, drum brakes have shoes inside the hollow wheel hub that press outwards.
 As the shoes push into the wheel, friction slows you down.

 Handbrake - Your vehicle's handbrake applies force to the disc and drum brakes in a slower, less forceful way via a lever that's located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
 The handbrake system is completely mechanical and does not use brake fluid like the disk and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.

 Your vehicle's brakes are powered by hydraulic pressure caused by brake fluid.
 Brake rotors are part of your vehicle's disk brake system.
-It is an iron disc that is connected to the tire's hub that work together with the brake pads to stop your vehicle.
+It is an iron disc that is connected to the tire's hub that works together with the brake pads to stop your vehicle.
 Each side of your vehicle's tire has a brake rotor, and these rotors are connected by ribs.
 When you press your brake pedal, your brake pads squeeze the brake rotors in order to get your vehicle to slow down.

 Over time, both your brake pads and brake rotors wear down and need to be replaced.
 When the time comes for brake pad replacement or brake rotor replacement, do not hesitate to come to Cars Automotive & Muffler in LA County.
 Brake pads have a much shorter lifespan compared to brake rotors, and when your brake pads are worn you will notice that your vehicle does not brake as effectively as usual.
-This mean it is time to replace your brake pads.
+This means it is time to replace your brake pads.
 Replacing rotors should take place every 70,000 miles or so; however, sometimes the brake rotor may need resurfacing to smooth their surface if they have worn down unevenly.
 Our Expert technicians can determine if your brake rotors need resurfacing or replacement.

 Other brake components include:

 If you are having an issue with your brake rotors, Cars Automotive & Muffler in Redondo Beach is your place to go.
 Our team of Quality technicians have decades of experience and are experts in all things auto repair, including brake service and brakes repair, Auto Repair, Engine Repair, and brake rotors repair service.
-We are one of the most reputed auto repair shops in the area and can improve your vehicle's brake performance efficiently and cost effectively.
-Reasons You Should Do Business With Us:
+We are one of the most reputed auto repair shops in the area and can improve your vehicle's brake performance efficiently and cost-effectively.

 We've been fixing cars since 1978 and are experts in all things auto repair.
+We have a review score of 100 based on reviews from 546 satisfied customers.
 If you are in the 90278 area or in El Segundo, CA, Hermosa Beach, CA, Manhattan Beach, CA, Palos Verdes Estates, CA, or Rancho Palos Verdes, CA, don't hesitate to schedule an appointment with Cars Automotive & Muffler, either online or via phone at 310-371-7055 .
-Cars Automotive & Muffler - At Cars Automotive & Muffler, quality is our commitment!.